OpenTermsArchive/engine/README.md

 ### Unsubscribe

-In order to not receive emails of updated services anymore, two links are included in every email received
+In order to not receive emails of updated services anymore, two links are included in every email received:

 - one to stop receiving all emails from bot@opentermsarchive.org
 - one to stop receiving emails of a particular document